danbabalola/Portfolio/nba_analysis/README.md

 # **Table of Contents**
-I. Introduction
+I. Introduction <br>
 II.
-Methodology
+Methodology <br>
-  A. Finding A Data Source
+  A. Finding A Data Source <br>
-  B. BoxScore: Sourcing Game Box Scores
+  B. BoxScore: Sourcing Game Box Scores <br>
-  C. Sourcing Team Win-Loss Results
+  C. Sourcing Team Win-Loss Results <br>
-  D. Explanation of tools and libraries utilized in the Jupyter Notebook
+  D. Explanation of tools and libraries utilized in the Jupyter Notebook <br>
-  E. Detailed walkthrough of the analysis workflow
+  E. Detailed walkthrough of the analysis workflow <br>
-  F. Explanation of statistical methods, machine learning algorithms, or other techniques applied III.
+  F. Explanation of statistical methods, machine learning algorithms, or other techniques applied<br>
+III.
 Results and Analysis	10
   A. Presentation of findings from the Jupyter Notebook	10
   B. Interpretation of results and their implications	12